VirtoCommerce/vc-docker/linux/readme.md

 - [.Net SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-## How to use these multi-container application
+## How to use this multi-container application
 1. Run the backend part:

     - clone `vc-docker` repository: